Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: Introduction

 To address these challenges, we proposed GlucoNet, a multimodal attention model that outperforms state-of-the-art methods in forecasting accuracy over longer prediction horizons.
 The proposed model incorporates LSTM and transformer models to forecast future blood glucose levels in diabetes patients, utilizing data from continuous glucose monitoring (CGM) devices, carbohydrate intake, and insulin administration.
 The framework extends Variational Mode Decomposition (VMD) to decompose BGL into low-fluctuation and high-fluctuation signal modes.
 The LSTM is used to forecast low-fluctuation signals.
 Furthermore, the Transformer's attention mechanism is specifically employed to predict high-fluctuation signals.
 Finally, we used the knowledge distillation (KD) method ~\cite{hinton2015distilling} to reduce the complexity and size of the transformer model.
 Knowledge distillation is a compression technique that is drawn from the transfer of knowledge between teachers and students.
-The following summarizes the novel contributions of our work.

-\begin{itemize} \item \textbf{Combined VMD-Decomposed Data with Effective Insulin and Carbohydrate Values:} Leveraging VMD to decompose CGM data and combining it with effective values rather than discrete values of insulin and carbohydrate. \item \textbf{Enhanced Predictive Accuracy via VMD-based Decomposition:} Demonstrating that VMD-based decomposition provides a clearer segmentation of frequency components, results in more accurate forecasting of blood glucose levels. \item \textbf{Using Hybrid architecture with LSTM and Transformer Models: } Proposed a hybrid architecture that applies LSTM for low-frequency features and transformers for high-frequency features of VMD, which improves adaptability to varied signal characteristics in time series data. \item \textbf{Knowledge Distillation for Model Complexity Reduction: } Using knowledge distillation techniques to streamline model complexity without sacrificing performance, optimizing the model for more efficient deployment and interpretation in real-world applications. \end{itemize}
+To the best of our knowledge, GlucoNet is the first framework evaluated on the OhioT1DM dataset that reconstructs behavioral events into continuous physiological features to mitigate sampling irregularities and applies time-series decomposition for blood glucose forecasting.
+This study introduces GlucoNet, a hybrid framework that integrates several new design components to improve blood glucose forecasting accuracy and efficiency.
+The model converts sparse behavioral inputs into continuous physiological signals, decomposes complex glucose dynamics using VMD, and leverages a parallel LSTM–Transformer hybrid architecture for accurate blood glucose prediction.
+Furthermore, a knowledge distillation approach is applied to compress the Transformer, achieving lower complexity while preserving accuracy.
+The combined effect of these innovations leads to a more computationally efficient framework that surpasses existing prediction models on the OhioT1DM dataset.